-5. The Advisory Working Group first met 24-28 June 2012 at the International Academy for Nature Conservation on the Isle of Vilm, Germany.
-The results and recommendations from the Vilm meeting were reported to the 27th Meeting of the Animals Committee and 21st Meeting of the Plants Committee (AC27/PC21 Doc.
-12.1).
-The Animals and Plants Committee noted the report of the Advisory Working Group and agreed that the Advisory Working Group should continue to work intersessionally aiming to submit a draft revision of Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species at the 28th meeting of the Animal Committee and 22nd meeting of the Plants Committees for their consideration (AC27/PC21 Sum.
-2).
-These outcomes were similarly reported to the 65th Meeting of the Standing Committee.
+4. The Advisory Working Group (AWG) first met 24-28 June 2012 at the International Academy for Nature Conservation on the Isle of Vilm, Germany.
+The AWG acknowledges with gratitude the generous hospitality of Germany in supporting this important meeting.
+The results and recommendations from the Vilm meeting were reported to the 27th meeting of the Animals Committee and 21st meeting of the Plants Committee (AC27/PC21 Doc.
+12.1) and to the 65th meeting of the Standing Committee.